LionWeb-io/lionweb-typescript/packages/utilities/README.md

 ## Changelog

+### 0.6.0

+* _Breaking name changes_: `shortenedSerialization` &rarr; `shortenedSerializationChunk`, `sortedSerialization` &rarr; `sortedSerializationChunk`.
+* Expose an `isSerializedLanguages` function.
+* Expose an `orderedSerializationChunk` function that aligns the JSON key-value pairs in a serialization chunk according to the specification of the serialization format.

 ### 0.5.0

 This is the first version corresponding to a release of LionWeb (version: 2023.1) as a whole.